Exceptional stationary state in a dephasing many-body open quantum system

 \paragraph{\textbf{Introduction ---}}

 The eigenstate thermalization hypothesis (ETH) stands as a cornerstone in condensed-matter physics, as it describes in simple and physical terms the emergence of thermal features in the late-time dynamics of closed quantum systems~\cite{berry1977, Deutsch-91, Srednicki-99, D_Alessio_2016, pfk-22}.
-In the last years, the study of exceptional dynamics that escape thermalization by retaining memory of the initial conditions, has been identified as a primary mechanism for achieving the presence of rare eigenstates that violate the ETH, dubbed many-body quantum scars~\cite{Bernier-17, Turner_2018, Serbyn-21, Moudgalya_2022, Chandran-23}.
-The broad goal of this article is to study a similar phenomenon in Markovian many-body open quantum systems (MBOQS)~\cite{fazio2024manybodyopen,sbmd-23}, discussing in detail a specific dephasing model.
+In the last years, exceptional dynamics that escape thermalization by retaining memory of the initial conditions, have been identified as a primary mechanism for violating the ETH, via rare eigenstates dubbed many-body quantum scars~\cite{Bernier-17, Turner_2018, mm-20, Serbyn-21, Moudgalya_2022, Chandran-23}.
+The broad goal of this article is to study a similar phenomenon in Markovian many-body open quantum systems (MBOQS)~\cite{fazio2024manybodyopen,sbmd-23}, discussing a specific dephasing model.

-The late-time behaviour of Markovian MBOQS~~\cite{Kessler_2012, Minganti_2018}, and particularly the study of the steady states of dephasing models, has recently attracted a great deal of attention~\cite{Poletti_2012, Poletti_2013, cb-13, Bouganne_2019, Wellnitz_2022, LiSalaPollmann_2023, li2024highlyentangled}.
-In the absence of any strong symmetry~\cite{Buca_2012, Albert_2014}, one generically expects a unique stationary state that is progressively approached from any initial state, leading to the complete erasure of any information on the initial state.
-The behaviour resembles closely the ergodicity that always accompanies thermalization in closed systems.
-Whether a dephasing model could withstand also an exceptional stationary state showcasing the existence of peculiar initial conditions whose memory is retained notwithstanding the coupling to an external bath, is something that has not been discussed yet.
+The late-time behaviour of Markovian MBOQS~~\cite{Kessler_2012, Minganti_2018}, has recently attracted a great deal of attention~\cite{Poletti_2012, Poletti_2013, cb-13, Bouganne_2019, Wellnitz_2022, LiSalaPollmann_2023, Brighi2024,li2024highlyentangled}.
+In the absence of any strong symmetry~\cite{Buca_2012, Albert_2014}, one generically expects a unique stationary state that is progressively approached from any initial state.
+This leads to the complete erasure of any information on the initial state, a behaviour that resembles closely the ergodicity that always accompanies thermalization in closed systems.
+Whether a MBOQS could also withstand an exceptional stationary state is something that has not been discussed yet.